atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-lower-limit.md

 If the `color variable` is unchecked, a form of this type appears

-- Trace the background : By checking this box, gives the possibility to change the background color.
+- Trace the background : By checking this box, it gives the possibility to change the background color.
 - Trace the border: By checking this box, gives the possibility to change the border color
 - Edit background color: By clicking on the circle, you can choose the desired color.
 - Edit border color: By clicking on the circle, you can choose the desired color.